oneapi-src/oneDNN/README.md

 ```

 or manually from [GitHub release section](https://github.com/01org/mkl-dnn/releases)
 and unpack it to the `external` directory in the repository root.

+You can choose to build Intel MKL-DNN without binary dependency.
+The resulting
+version will be fully functional, however performance of certain convolution
+shapes and sizes and inner product relying on SGEMM function may be suboptimal.

 Intel MKL-DNN uses a CMake-based build system